Hatfield–McCoy feud: Music

+In 2018, Mountain Fever Records released a single by Dave Adkins, "Blood Feud", from the album Right or Wrong.
+Written by Dave Adkins and Larry Cordle, it is a retelling of the familiar story of the deadly discord between the Hatfield and McCoy families during the Civil War era.

 Theater

-A dinner show based on the rivalry is performed year round in Pigeon Forge, Tennessee since 2010.
+A dinner show based on the rivalry has been performed year-round in Pigeon Forge, Tennessee since 2010.

-In 2006, The House Theatre of Chicago debuted a Romeo and Juliet-inspired dramatization of the feud, Simply called Hatfield and McCoy.
+In 2006, The House Theatre of Chicago debuted a Romeo and Juliet-inspired dramatization of the feud, called Hatfield and McCoy.
 The company staged another production of this play in 2018 at the Chopin Theatre.

 Video games

-In the 2011 action-platformer video game Cactus McCoy and the Curse of Thorns by Flipline Studios, the protagonist Cactus McCoy and the main antagonist Hex Hatfield are named after the Hatfield-McCoy feud.
+In the 2011 action-platformer video game Cactus McCoy and the Curse of Thorns by Flipline Studios, the protagonist Cactus McCoy and the main antagonist Hex Hatfield are named after the Hatfield–McCoy feud.

-The 2018 action-adventure video game Red Dead Redemption 2 features a violent feud between two families, the Braithwaites and the Grays, inspired by the Hatfield-McCoy conflict.

 Hatfield genealogy

+Joseph Hatfield

+Joseph Hatfield was a husbandman who came to Virginia from Leicestershire.
+At age 19, he went to the colony of Jamestown in 1619 on the ship Bona Nova.
+Records also show he was a resident at Jamestown in 1626.

+He lived in Elizabeth City in 1633.
+On October 31 of that year, he obtained a 21-year lease.
+The lease was for 50 acres of land located on the east side of the Hampton River.

+He has been listed as one of the first pioneers of Virginia.
+He is also the earliest identifiable American settler and ancestor to the Hatfield family.